5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

   		0x0023,  # AR5416 - never used by Apple
   		0x0024,  # AR5418
 		```
-9. The required device-id to trigger OCLP's Modern Wifi Patchig in my case is `0x43A3`.
+9. The required device-id to trigger OCLP's Modern Wifi Patching in my case is `0x43A3`.
 10. This results in the following `IOName`: `pci14e4,43A3` (= pci path + new device-id without `0x` prefix)

 Next, we will create `DeviceProperties` to inject our newly found `IOName` spoof into macOS